hhas/nodeautomation/doc-src/11-application-commands.md

 ## Command syntax

-A command accepts a single (optional) arguments object containing the command's direct parameter (`_`) and/or named parameters, plus standard event attributes (`sendOptions`, `withTimeout`, `ignoring`).
+A command optionally accepts a single “arguments” object which contains the command's direct parameter (`_`) and/or named parameters, plus any standard attributes (`sendOptions`, `withTimeout`, `ignoring`).
 For example, to set the text of the frontmost TextEdit document:

     app('TextEdit').set({ _: app.documents.first.text, to: "Hello, World!" });

-(The arguments object is required as JavaScript does not support true keyword parameters.
-The underscore key, `_`, indicates the direct parameter.)
+The arguments object is required as JavaScript does not support true keyword arguments.
+The underscore key, `_`, indicates the command’s direct parameter.

 If the direct parameter is an object specifier, the same command can be written more concisely like this: